tcottrell321/school_district_analysis/README.md

-PyCitySchool Analysis
+School Analysis
 The objective of this module was to take 2 CSV files reflecting test results from 14 different schools in the district.
 The analysis was conducted under the supervision of a Senior Data Scientist - Maria.
 Maria provided the interface between the Clients - the School District Board - and our work - to answer the questions relevant to the School Board.

-As in real life, new questions -- and required analysis -- emerged as the original requests were completed.
+New questions -- and required analysis -- emerged as the original requests were completed.
 These additional analysis requirements were added to the scope of the project - and full-filled.

 # Resources
 1) Python 3.6.9 environment